HedvigBring/Simple-plant-helper-with-a-useless-button/README.md

     time.sleep(600)
 ```
-It sleeps for 600 seconds to only send the data every ten minutes.
+It sleeps for 600 seconds to only send the data roughly every ten minutes.

 ### Presenting the Data